Rent to own in Charlotte is a perfect solution in a soft real estate market for someone wanting to buy a house.

 Both parties have a reason to not pull the trigger today.
 John’s is money; he wants more of it.
 Sally has a strong desire to buy and has enough income to pay the monthly obligation, but other components of her financial situation don’t make her an ideal candidate for a traditional home mortgage.

-The Rules of Rent to Own in Washington DC and North Carolina
+The Rules of Rent to Own in Charlotte

 The beautiful thing about rent to own rules is that they are completely negotiable.
 There are some standard components to follow.
 But the dollars are not set in stone by any template.